cscorley/dissertation/chapters/5_discussion/2_dit.md

 ## Developer Identification {#sec:dit-discussion}

-The results outlined in the Results Section \ref{sec:dit-results} warrants some qualitative discussion.
-In particular, our analysis shows significant affects between snapshots and changesets, and between batch changesets and changesets in the simulated environment.
+The results Section \ref{sec:dit-results} shows significant affects between snapshots and changesets, and between batch changesets and changesets in the simulated environment.
 The results are mixed between each and are not conclusive.
 However, we argue this is desirable to show that the accuracy of a changeset-based DIT is similar to that of a snapshot-based DIT but without the retraining cost.